Day 39

 Pipelines:

 Piping in bash seems useful, it’s a way of directing data around programmes on one command line.
-The syntax pipe |
+The syntax pipe | is used for this.
+Similarly > can be used for redirecting output and < can be used for redirecting input.

 Right now, I can’t see much personal use for writing non-interactive script, but can see the use of learning some key interactive commands.